 What if the Non-Custodial Parent is Behind on Support Payments?

 Most of the time, the bad acts of a non-custodial parent do not give a custodial parent a legal basis for denying the parent his or her visitation rights.
 For example, even if the non-custodial parent has defaulted on child support payments, this is not a basis for the custodial parent to deny visitation.
-Even in cases in which the non-custodial parent is incarcerated, there is generally only a basis to deny visitation where visits are harmful to the child, and this suspension of visitation must still be court-ordered.
+Even in cases in which the non-custodial parent is incarcerated, there is generally only a basis to deny visitation where visits are harmful to the child, and this suspension of the visitation schedule must still be court-ordered.

 If the custodial parent suspects that the non-custodial parent is abusing the child, or putting the child in danger, then the custodial parent should report this immediately, and act through legal venues to get the current visitation rights changed.
 In these cases, the non-custodial parent will likely be denied visitation by a court order.
-It is important to know however, that if a custodial parent makes unsubstantiated abuse allegations solely in an effort to deny the noncustodial parent his or her visitation rights, they could risk losing custody to the noncustodial parent.
+It is important to know, however, that if a custodial parent makes unsubstantiated abuse allegations solely in an effort to deny the noncustodial parent his or her visitation rights, they could risk losing legal custody to the noncustodial parent.

 Another possible scenario is where the custodial parent has reason to believe that the non-custodial parent is drinking or using drugs during visitation periods.
 If a custodial parent ever suspects that the non-custodial parent is drinking or under the influence when the parent arrives to pick up the children, the custodial parent may want to consider calling the police.
-However, as with abuse charges, a custodial parent who asserts that the non-custodial parent is under the influence of drugs or alcohol and calls law enforcement should use caution not to make frivolous accusations.
-If the police arrive and determine that the non-custodial parent is under the influence the custodial parent will have prevented the child from being placed in danger, but if not, the false accusations and trauma caused could be reason for a court to find harassment by the custodial parent or other reason to change the custody arrangement in favor of the non-custodial parent.
+However, as with child abuse charges, a custodial parent who asserts that the non-custodial parent is under the influence of drugs or alcohol and calls law enforcement should use caution not to make frivolous accusations.
+If the police arrive and determine that the non-custodial parent is under the influence the custodial parent will have prevented the child from being placed in danger, but if not, the false accusations and trauma caused could be the reason for a court to find harassment by the custodial parent or other reason to change the legal custody agreement in favor of the non-custodial parent.

 When Visitation Rights are Denied

-When a noncustodial parent is repeatedly denied his or her rights to visit their child, it is important that the parent document each denial.
+When a noncustodial parent is repeatedly denied his or her parental rights to visit their child, it is important that the parent document each denial.
 A good way to document a denial of visitation rights is to file a police report.
-Filing a police report will ensure that the noncustodial parent has proof of the denial when reported to the court, and will also show the court that the noncustodial parent takes the denial of these rights seriously.
+Filing a police report will ensure that the noncustodial parent has proof of the denial when reported to the court, and will also show the court that the noncustodial parent takes the denial of these legal custody rights seriously.

 A custodial parent who denies the noncustodial parent his or her visitation rights may be held in contempt of court, and be fined and/or jailed.
-If the custodial parent has been found to be in contempt of court, the court may also choose to adjust the custody arrangement to make it more favorable to the noncustodial parent by either giving them more visitation rights, or giving them full custody of the child.
+If the custodial parent has been found to be in contempt of court, the court may also choose to adjust the physical custody arrangement to make it more favorable to the noncustodial parent by either giving them more visitation rights or giving them full legal custody of the child.